New lower bounds for the integration of periodic functions: Lower bounds for small smoothness

 \begin{proof}[Proof of Theorem~\ref{thm:appnbs}] The sequence of approximation numbers $a_{n,d}:=a_n(H_\lambda,L_2)$ is the decreasing rearrangement of the sequence $(\sqrt{\lambda_k})_{k\in\Z^d}$.
 With $\lambda_0 =1$, we get $a_{n,d} \ge \sqrt{\lambda_{(n,0,...,0)}}$ and the lower bound is obvious.
 The upper bound is obtained from Lemma~\ref{lem:count}.
 Given $n\ge 3$, we choose $r=r(n) \asymp n\log^{2\beta}n$ such that $N(r,d) \le n$.
 Since

 we have $a_{n,d} < r(n)^{-1/2}$ and the statement is proven. \end{proof}

 \begin{openprob} It would be interesting to determine the so-called \emph{asymptotic constants}

-in the case of logarithmic smoothness.
+in the case of mixed smoothness $1/2$ with logarithmic perturbation.
 Opposed to Theorem~\ref{thm:appnbs}, the asymptotic constants might reveal a dependence of the asymptotic decay upon the dimension $d$.
 The asymptotic constants for mixed smoothness $s>1/2$ have been determined in \cite{KSU15}.
-In contrast to larger smoothness, the asymptotic constants for logarithmic smoothness cannot decay as a function of $d$. \end{openprob}
+In contrast to larger smoothness, the asymptotic constants for mixed smoothness $1/2$ with logarithmic perturbation cannot decay as a function of $d$. \end{openprob}

-Now, we immediately obtain the behavior of the sampling numbers and the integration error on the spaces of mixed logarithmic smoothness.
+Now, we immediately obtain the behavior of the sampling numbers and the integration error on the spaces of mixed smoothness $1/2$ with logarithmic perturbation.

 \begin{thm} Let $\lambda$ be given by \eqref{eq:lambda-mix}.
 Then

 \end{thm}

 \begin{proof} The upper bound follows from Theorem~\ref{thm:appnbs} and \cite[Corollary~2]{DKU}.
 The proof of the lower bound is essentially transferred from the one-dimensional case.
 For that sake, we denote by $\overline\lambda=(\overline\lambda_k)_{k\in\Z}$ the sequence introduced in \eqref{eq:border-lambda}.
 Note that $\overline \lambda_k=\lambda_{ke_1}$, where $e_1=(1,0,\dots,0)$ is the first canonical unit vector.
 To prove now the lower bound for $\INT$, let $Q_n$ be a quadrature formula on $H_{\lambda}$ with nodes $x_1,\dots, x_n\in [0,1]^d$.
 For $x\in [0,1]^d$ and $k\le d$, let $x^{(k)} \in [0,1]$ denote the $k$th coordinate of $x$.
 With $Q_n^{(1)}$ we denote the quadrature rule with nodes $x_1^{(1)},\dots, x_n^{(1)}\in [0,1]$ and the same weights as in $Q_n$.
 By Corollary \ref{cor:lowerbound} or \cite[Theorem~4]{HKNV22} there is a function $f^{(1)}\colon [0,1] \to \C$ in the unit ball of $H_{\overline{\lambda}}$ such that